Many people arrive here after several attempts to quit porn.

 • Developing tolerance for discomfort.
 A huge part of recovery is learning to sit with boredom, sadness, stress, and loneliness without reaching for an escape hatch.

 • Being patient with yourself.
-This isn’t a moral failing you’re overcoming through sheer virtue.
-It’s a deeply wired pattern you’re rewriting through consistent effort.
+You are working with a deeply wired pattern and changing it through consistent effort.
 That takes time.

 When to get professional help